mubashir-ullah/zirak-hr/README.md

-# Zirak HR - Modern Human Resource Management System
+# Zirak HR - AI Powered HR Innovation App

 ## Overview
 Zirak HR is a modern, full-stack Human Resource Management System built with Next.js 15, TypeScript, and MongoDB.
 This application provides a comprehensive solution for managing employee data, talent acquisition, and HR processes in a user-friendly interface.